khanaiml/cancer-biomarker-VAE-EFS/README.md

 ## License

-[Specify License]
+MIT

 ## Contact

-abdullah.cs@uom.edu.pk
+abdullahkhan.prof@gmail.com

 ## Acknowledgments

-This implementation is based on the methodology described in the research paper:
+This is the implementation code of methodology described in the research paper:
 "Cancer Biomarker Identification Pipeline using Explainable VAEs with Ensemble Feature Selection"